GaloisInc/e2eviv/README.md

 content now.
 This should be stopped and any and all instances of such misinterpretation will be aggressively rebutted by Joe Kiniry and expert team members.
-These slides are currently archived for historical purposes in the "slides" subdirectory of this repository.
+These slides are currently archived for historical purposes in the "slides" sub-directory of this repository.

 Know that *only the final report* and its Executive Summary contains the opinions of the team and the recommendations of the project.